SSpzcee/Asunder-PHB/phb/md/Taijutsu.md

 You squeeze someone's arm between your knees and pull.
 This hurts…a lot.

 Stamina: 16
-Damage: As Basic Attack + (Your Control)d8
+Damage: As Basic Attack \+ (Your Control)dX
 Speed: Variable
 Special: Control 5

 Tags: Submission

 Effects:
-On use and every 5 IC you maintain this Submission your opponent takes the listed damage (not including speed \* db) and their control is reduced by 1.
+On use and every 5 IC you maintain this Submission your opponent takes the listed damage (not including speed \* db) and their control is reduced by 2.
+While using this submission your maximum control is increased by 6.
 Your opponent also loses access to the targeted arm, any object held with it is dropped, and their seal speed reduction is halved.

 ### **Knee Bar**

 You squeeze someone's arm between your knees and pull.
 This hurts…a lot.

 Stamina: 16
-Damage: As Basic Attack + (Your Control)d8
+Damage: As Basic Attack \+ (5 \+ Your Control)dX
 Speed: Variable
 Special: Control 5

 Tags: Submission

 Effects:
 On use and every 10 IC you maintain this Submission your opponent takes the listed damage (not including speed * db) and their control is reduced by 3.
+While using this submission your maximum control is increased by 10.
 Your opponent also loses access to the targeted leg.

 ### **Escape Grapple**